TenebrisNoctua/ClassPP/docs/tutorials/best-practices/composition.md

 local BrewingUnit = class "BrewingUnit" {
 	Public = {
 		brew = function(self, groundCoffee)
-			-- Brrew the groundCoffee and return a new Coffee. return Coffee.new()
+			-- Brew the groundCoffee and return a new Coffee. return Coffee.new()
 		end,
 	}